 TIPS FOR ALL APPLICANTS: Pay attention to detail and follow the instructions.
-Applications should be concise and direct, reveal interesting things about the applicant, and describe how your strengths, achievements, and passions make you a strong candidate for a scholarship.
+Applications should be concise and direct, reveal interesting things about the applicant, and describe how the applicant's strengths, achievements, and passions make them a strong candidate for a scholarship.
 In other words, impress us.
 The selection committee reviews dozens of applications.
-They will look upon applications favorably if the essays are free of typos and grammatical errors, and if the applicant includes all and only the materials requested.
+They will look upon an application favorably if the essays are free of typos and grammatical errors, and if the applicant includes all and only the materials requested.
 If questions or concerns arise, please contact us.
+References account for 20% of the applicant's score, so we strongly suggest that applicants request more than the two required references.